 The Council of Juvenile Justice Administrators (CJJA) is a national non-profit organization, formed in 1994 (as CJCA) to improve local juvenile correctional services, programs and practices so the youths within the systems succeed when they return to the community and to provide national leadership and leadership development for the individuals responsible for the systems.
-CJJA represents the youth correctional CEOs in 50 states, Puerto Rico and major metropolitan counties.
+CJJA represents the juvenile justice system CEOs in 50 states, Puerto Rico and major metropolitan counties.

 Michael P. Dempsey